Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Introduction

 During deployment, we maintain a \emph{live} experience bank that is continuously augmented with newly successful rollouts.
-At every inference step, the agent retrieves similar trajectory in a joint vision–language embedding space and feeds the matched experience action to EFN alongside the current observation.
-EFN then predicts a residual action that refines the base VLA output as the final control.
-We integrate EFN with OpenVLA~\citep{openvla}, UniVLA~\citep{univla}, and the recent GO-1~\citep{go1}, and evaluate in both simulation and the real world: LIBERO for simulated tasks and the AgiBot G1 robot for physical experiments \citep{Liberoneurips2023,Colosseum2024}.
-Across all settings, EFN improves deployment-time performance over the base policies.
-We summarize our main contributions as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0mm} \item We introduce EFN as an \emph{experience-centric} deployment-time mechanism that couples a live \emph{experience bank} with a lightweight controller to improve frozen VLA policies—no gradient-based retraining or backbone updates required. \item We formalize an \emph{experience} as a synchronized vision–language–action trajectory and retrieve candidates in a joint vision–language space; the retrieved step provides a matched \emph{action prior} and its successor frame as the semantic target for guidance. \item We integrate EFN with OpenVLA, UniVLA, and GO-1, demonstrating consistent deployment-time improvements on both simulation tasks and real-world platform. \end{itemize}
+At each inference step, the agent retrieves a similar trajectory in a joint vision--language embedding space, provides the matched experience action to EFN alongside the current observation, and obtains a residual that refines the base VLA output.
+This yields a retrieval-augmented yet \emph{weight-frozen} VLA agent that improves purely by accumulating and reusing its own experiences over time.
+We integrate EFN with OpenVLA~\cite{kim2024openvla}, UniVLA~\cite{bu2025univla}, and GO-1~\cite{bu2025agibot}, and evaluate it in both simulation and on a real-world platform.
+Extensive experiments show that EFN not only improves success and efficiency over strong VLA baselines, but also outperforms representative retrieval-augmented RL and embodied baselines under the same experience bank and evaluation protocol.

+We summarize our main contributions as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0mm} \item We propose EFN, to our knowledge the first post-deployment learning framework for \emph{frozen} VLA policies that improves behavior through online experience accumulation and retrieval-conditioned residual correction, enabling adaptation by memory updates rather than backbone finetuning. \item We design a live experience bank that stores synchronized vision--language--action trajectories, retrieves task-relevant transitions in a joint embedding space, and trains the residual with similarity-shaped reinforcement signals toward retrieved successors. \item We integrate EFN with OpenVLA, UniVLA, and GO-1, and benchmark it on LIBERO and a real-world AgiBot-G1 setup, showing consistent gains over retrieval-only, residual-only, retrieval-augmented RL, and test-time training baselines under the same interaction budget. \end{itemize}